earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 When you add type hints, the IDE or code editor you use will provide *hints* to help you use the right *data types* for the fields.

-I'm using VSCode.
+I'm using VS Code.
 As you can tell, I set the `roll_no` field to 0.5 even when I was hinted to use a `str`:

 <div class="wide">
 ![type-hints-0]({{site.images}}{{page.slug}}/th0.png)\